DarthWeiter24/Anish-Patil/Task2_MonefyUIAutomation/README.md

 - Test results will be generated under:
 `app/build/reports/androidTests/connected/debug`

 - Open the`.html` in a browser to view the test execution report.

-- Here is a report from a local run : [Test Run Report](https://github.com/DarthWeiter24/Anish-Patil/blob/main/Task2_MonefyUIAutomation/app/build/reports/androidTests/connected/debug/com.example.monefyuiautomation.tests.BaseTest.html)
+(See bottom for report of test run)

 ## Approach & Architecture